-It is agreed that health insurance rates set forth above shall increase to the rates set forth by the Fund, however, the rates shall increase by no more than ten percent (10.00%).
-If the health insurance rates set forth above increase by more than five percent (5.00%) and up to seven percent (7.00%) the May 1, 2021 wage increase provided for in Section 23.1 of this Agreement shall become 1.75%.
-If the health insurance rates set forth above increase by more than seven percent (7.00%) and up to ten percent (10.00%) the May 1, 2021 wage increase provided for in Section 23.1 of this Agreement shall become 1.75%.
-If the health insurance rates set forth above increase by more than seven percent (7.00%) and up to ten percent (10.00%) the May 1, 2021 wage increase provided for in Section 23.1 of this Agreement shall become 1.5%
+Each May 1, the health insurance rates set forth above shall increase to the rates set forth by the Fund, however, the rates shall increase by not more than ten percent (10%).
+If the health insurance rates set forth above increase by more than five percent (5.00%) and up to seven percent (7.00%) the May 1 wage increase provided for in section 23.1 of this agreement shall become 1.00%.
+If the health insurance rates set forth above are increased by more than seven percent (7.00%) and up to ten percent (10.00%) the May 1 wage increase provided for in section 23.1 of this agreement shall become 0.5%.
+This shall hold true for each year of the contract.